jbuckman/jbuckman.github.io/_posts/2021-05-29-please-commit-more-blatant-academic-fraud.md

 ---

 [^0]: I am.
 [This paper](https://www.aclweb.org/anthology/D16-1254.pdf) is bullshit, [this paper](https://proceedings.neurips.cc/paper/2018/hash/f02208a057804ee16ac72ff4d3cec53b-Abstract.html) (a NeurIPS oral) is bullshit, [this paper](https://openreview.net/pdf?id=S18Su--CW) is complete bullshit, [this paper](http://proceedings.mlr.press/v97/gelada19a/gelada19a.pdf) is mostly good science but also has a sprinkling of bullshit.
 Apologies to my co-authors.
-[^1]: I have never committed academic fraud and I do not intend to; just publishing this blog post has tested the limits of my courage.
-But I hope that there are researchers out there who are braver than I, and I hope that this message can reach them.